Clemson Baseball's Weekly Wrap

 TCI Pitcher-of-the-Week

-The sophomore righty from Santa Monica, CA earned his first pitcher-of-the-week award for his two relief outings last week.
-In 6.0 innings, Jones allowed two runs on four hits (.200 OBA) with two walks and seven strikeouts while earning two wins.
+The redshirt sophomore lefty from Hilton Head Island, SC earned his third pitcher-of-the-week award for his start against No. 10 Louisville on Saturday.
+In a career-high 7.1 innings, Clark allowed one run on four hits (.167 OBA) with one walk and two strikeouts to earn his seventh win of the season.

 Other pitchers of note: